dbpedia/databus/devenv/README.md

 ### Starting the Databus Server

-First, both server and client application need to be installed using `npm`.
+First, install all dependencies by running:

 ```
 make srv-install
 ```

-Then run either
+Then run either:

 ```
 make srv-start-auth0